Visio (ship)

-Goddess of the Night is a owned by Seajets since 2023.
+Visio is a owned by Tianjin Oriental International Cruises since 2023.
 Formerly operating as Costa Magica by Costa Crociere, a subsidiary of Carnival Corporation & plc, the vessel joined sister ship in 2004 and were referred together as Fortuna-class ships; together, they became the largest ships in the Costa fleet at her time of delivery.
 Costa Magica paid homage to some of the most famous destinations in Italy including Positano, Portofino, Bellagio, and Sicily, which were incorporated into her public areas and restaurants.
 19 years after her debut, Costa sold Costa Magica to Greek/Cypriot ferry company Seajets in 2023 and she was subsequently renamed Mykonos Magic.
+It was later sold to the current owners in 2025, and began service under the brand in 2026.
+It currently sails out of Tianjin, sailing to destinations in South Korea.